AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Experiment

 \paragraph{Discussion on Difference Between Models.} The gains from \adablock{} vary across models.
-In particular, \adablock{} yields larger improvements on the LLaDA family of models.
-By setting block size according to local semantics, \adablock{} groups tokens that constitute a semantic step into the same block and focuses on refining the local context.
+In particular, \adablock{} yields larger improvements on the LLaDA family.
+By predicting block size informed by local semantics, \adablock{} groups tokens that constitute a semantic step into the same block and focuses on refining the local context.
 This effect is strongest for dLLMs trained from scratch, which exhibit greater local stochasticity.
 In contrast, dLLMs adapted from AR models display global autoregressive order and a high degree of local autoregressiveness \citep{gong2025diffucoder}.
 In such a scenario, the improvements from \adablock{} are correspondingly smaller.
-The fundamental generation quality is limited by the model's denoising quality (the capability of $p_\theta$); our work focuses on mitigating the performance loss due to semi-AR sampling.
+Additionally, the generation quality is also limited by the model's denoising quality, while our work focuses on mitigating the performance loss of sampling within fixed-sized blocks.

+\paragraph{Discussion on Throughput Overhead.} \tabref{tab:throughput} reports the accuracy, throughput (measured in tokens per second, TPS), and the average number of function evaluations (NFE).
+The product of throughput and NFE remains stable across methods and block sizes, indicating an approximately inverse relationship between these metrics.
+This observation suggests that throughput can be improved primarily by reducing NFE, for example, by increasing the parallelism capacity of the denoiser~\citep{wang2025diffusion} or by improving the sampling efficiency of the sampler.

+We observe that vanilla decoding, which fixes NFE to the generation budget, maintains almost identical throughput across block sizes.
+In contrast, dynamic sampling with either fixed or adaptive block sizes benefits from increasing $B_0$ from $4$ to $64$, but throughput drops when $B_0$ is increased further.
+We attribute this initial positive correlation between block size and throughput to the mitigation of late decoding overhead.
+The subsequent degradation in throughput arises from less reliable denoiser predictions under large blocks: as $B_0$ grows, within-block semantic coherence weakens, fewer tokens meet the sampling criterion per step, and dynamic sampling therefore decodes fewer tokens per iteration, increasing NFE.
+Since throughput is approximately inversely proportional to NFE when per-iteration cost is nearly constant, the higher NFE reduces throughput.
+This effect is consistent with the accuracy trend, where a large block size ($B_0=128$) exhibits a marked performance drop.

+With \adablock{}, throughput increases for small default block sizes ($B_0 \in \{4, 8\}$) and decreases slightly for larger defaults ($B_0 \in \{16, 32, 64, 128\}$). \adablock{} attempts to align the block size with the length of semantic steps, which yields $B > B_0$ on average when the default is small and $B < B_0$ on average when the default is large.
+For small $B_0$, \adablock{} effectively reduces late decoding overhead.
+As $B_0$ increases, selecting $B < B_0$ strengthens within-block coherence and typically improves sampling quality, at the cost of a modest throughput reduction.
+Nevertheless, \textbf{Dynamic+Ada} consistently achieves higher accuracy than \textbf{Dynamic} while maintaining comparable throughput.\Figref{fig:all_acc_tps} presents the trade-off between accuracy and throughput, demonstrating the improvements induced by our method.